PixelWolfe/PinDo/README.md

   - Draggable and interchangeable tasks from one checklist to another, reorderable checklists.
 React-Beautiful-Dnd would be a fantastic library to dive into for this!
 Draggable items within and already draggable context should be able to be solved with clever usage of a .handle class with react-draggable.

-  - Wrtie a couple more transactional queries to delete all of the corresponding notes/images/lists/tasks that are attached to a deleted board.
+  - Write a few more transactional queries to delete all of the corresponding notes/images/lists/tasks that are attached to a deleted board.

-  - A fully fleshed out 'about' page and a lot of css condensing and reworking with BEM methodology.
+  - A fully fleshed out 'about' page and css condensing/refactoring with BEM methodology.

 ### Acknowledgement and Thanks